Flamborough Lifeboat Station

-Flamborough Lifeboat Station is a Royal National Lifeboat Institution (RNLI) lifeboat station located at Flamborough in the East Riding of Yorkshire, England.
+Flamborough Lifeboat Station can be found at South Landing on South Sea Road at Flamborough, a village approximately 44 mi to the east of York, on the promentory of Flamborough Head in the East Riding of Yorkshire, England.

-There used to be two lifeboat stations at Flamborough; one on the north side of Flamborough Head, and on one the south side.
-The north side station closed in 1993, leaving just one lifeboat station on the southern side of Flamborough Head in operation.
+Two lifeboat stations were established at Flamborough, by the Royal National Lifeboat Institution (RNLI) in 1871, at both the North Landing, and the South Landing.

+The South Landing station closed in 1938.
+In 1993, the remaining All-weather lifeboat was withdrawn from North Landing, and the station closed, but an Inshore lifeboat was provided in the same year, operated from the South Landing station.

-The station currently operates a Inshore Lifeboat Elizabeth Jane Palmer (B-820), on station since 2007.
+The station currently operates a Inshore Lifeboat Forever Yibba (B-820), on station since 2026.

 History

 A north station at Flamborough was built in 1871 as No. 1 station, Flamborough.
 No. 2 site was built in the same year, but closed in 1938.
 Both sites were opened after the Great Gale of 1871 when many ships were wrecked along the east coast of England.
 As the coastline at Flamborough Head juts out for 6 mi into the North Sea, having two sites on either side of the Head would mean that from wherever the wind was blowing in bad weather, at least one of the lifeboats could be launched.
 A slipway was added to the No. 1 site in 1890, but ultimately, the two Flamborough sites were amalgamated into one on the northern site in the 1930s.
 Both sites used skids and poles to aid the launching of the lifeboats into the water, and in 1934, when the No. 1 lifeboathouse was enlarged for the Elizabeth and Albina Whitley (ON 772), a turntable was also added at the top to aid recovery of the vessel.